containers/buildah/docs/buildah-from.1.md

 Limit the CPU CFS (Completely Fair Scheduler) period

 Limit the container's CPU usage.
-This flag tell the kernel to restrict the container's CPU usage to the period you specify.
+This flag tells the kernel to restrict the container's CPU usage to the period you specify.

 **--cpu-quota**=*0*

 Limit the CPU CFS (Completely Fair Scheduler) quota

 Limit the container's CPU usage.
 By default, containers run with the full CPU resource.
-This flag tell the kernel to restrict the container's CPU usage to the quota you specify.
+This flag tells the kernel to restrict the container's CPU usage to the quota you specify.

 **--cpu-shares**, **-c**=*0*